 It’s probably safe to say that you’ve attended at least one virtual event over the last year – and that’s probably an extreme underestimate.
-As businesses pivoted to online remote events, they became a frequent part of everyday life.
-More than just conferences becoming virtual – product launches, trainings, classes, panels, job fairs, meetings, happy hours and more took place virtually as well.
+As businesses pivoted to using virtual meets, they became a frequent part of everyday life.
+More than just conferences becoming virtual – product launches, trainings, classes, panels, virtual job fairs, meetings, happy hours and more took place virtually as well.

 In 2019, the global virtual events market was valued at $77.98B.
 Now, the industry is expected to grow at a compound annual growth rate of 23.2% from 2020, with an expected valuation of $404B in 2027.